InfuriatedCoder/Flarling/README.md

 ```

 ## Timing
 Flarling will use your project's FPS so you will see 50 or 60 FPS animations with the same timing.
-That means, you can have your FLA on the 12 FPS and your mobile project on 60 FPS.
+That means, you can have your FLA running on 12 FPS and your mobile project running on 60 FPS.

 ## Blend modes
 Don't forget to register missing Starling blend modes before adding an animation which is using them.

 ## Texture atlas
-You may use the same MovieClips to create a texture atlas to use with Flarling OR use another atlas with the same subTexture names including four zeroes "0000".
+You may use the same MovieClips to create a texture atlas to use with Flarling OR use another atlas with the same subTexture names including four zeroes "0000" suffix.

 ## Pivot points
 Starling AssetManager doesn't use pivot points from the atlas by default.
 To use them, download AssetMan extension class from the repository.
 Flarling lib detects if the AssetManager had property 'pivots' of class Dictionary and loads pivot points from it.